-Fortune favors the bold, and boldness is certainly a key trait of Dante Basco‘s.
-One time leader of the Lost Boys and prince of the Fire Nation, Dante has a career spanning over two and a half decades.
+Fortune favors the bold, and boldness is certainly a key trait of Dante Basco‘s!
+One time leader of the Lost Boys and crown prince of the Fire Nation, Dante has a career spanning over two and a half decades.
 He is a Hollywood actor who has become a cult classic and pioneering figure in Asian American cinema.
-He was first introduced in Steven Spielberg’s fairytale movie Hook, as “Rufio”, the leader of the Lost Boys, quickly jumped to leading roles like Newline’s Take the Lead, opposite Antonio Banderas, and The Debut, which became the voice of a Filipino American generation.
+He was first introduced in Steven Spielberg’s fairytale movie Hook, as “Rufio,” aforementioned leader of the Lost Boys, quickly jumped to leading roles like New Line’s Take the Lead, opposite Antonio Banderas, and The Debut, which became the voice of a Filipino American generation.
 From breakdancing in the streets of San Francisco to starring in movies on the silver screen, Dante Basco has become one of the most recognizable faces in entertainment.
 I was lucky enough to score five minutes of his time before he was zoomed off to another interview at Emerald City Comic Con.

 L: Hi!
 I’m Leia and since we have so little time, let’s get started!

 DB: Hi, Leia! – Zuko voice- “I’m Dante and I’m talking with Leia!”

 L: Haha, oh my God, you did the voice!
 Um, I was reading a recent interview of yours where you were talking about Asians having a place in film (Dante is Filipino American) and I’m noticing that Hollywood seems to be slowly getting the picture that people of color need to have a place in movies too –

 L: – and I wanted to know if you have any projects you wanted to do.